qir-alliance/pyqir/docs/development-guide/building.md

 ./build.ps1
 ```

 Alternatively, you can use `build.sh` or `build.cmd`.
+This will compile
+`qirlib` and its dependencies with the appropriate environment
+variables set for their build scripts.
+After this is run, the build
+commands below can be used instead of `build.(ps1|sh|cmd)`.

 The {ref}`building/environment-variables` section
 details ways to change this behavior.

 Within each project folder, the build can be run specifically for that project.

+For any of these commands, the LLVM version must be added via features.
+For `maturin`,
+they must be added to the `cargo-extra-args` option.

+- `<features>` is a placeholder for `--features (llvm11-0 | llvm12-0 | llvm13-0)`
+- `qirlib` can be compiled with `llvm14-0`

 Build commands:

-- `maturin build`: Build the crate into python packages
+- `maturin build --cargo-extra-args="<features>"`: Build the crate into python packages
-- `maturin build --release`: Build and pass --release to cargo
+- `maturin build --release --cargo-extra-args="<features>"`: Build and pass --release to cargo
 - `maturin build --help`: to view more options
-- `maturin develop`: Installs the crate as module in the current virtualenv
+- `maturin develop --cargo-extra-args="<features>"`: Installs the crate as module in the current virtualenv
-- `maturin develop && pytest`: Installs the crate as module in the current
+- `maturin develop --cargo-extra-args="<features>" && pytest`: Installs the crate as module in the current
   virtualenv and runs the Python tests

 If you do not wish to package and test the Python wheels, `cargo` can be used to
 build the project and run Rust tests.

-- `cargo build`: Build the Rust cdylib
+- `cargo build <features>`: Build the Rust cdylib
-- `cargo build --release`: Build the Rust cdylib in release mode
+- `cargo build --release <features>`: Build the Rust cdylib in release mode
-- `cargo test`: Build and run the Rust cdylib tests
+- `cargo test <features>`: Build and run the Rust cdylib tests
-- `cargo test --release`: Build and run the Rust cdylib tests in release mode
+- `cargo test --release <features>`: Build and run the Rust cdylib tests in release mode

-[Tox](https://tox.readthedocs.io/) can be used as well:

-Two targets are available for tox:

-- `python -m tox -e test`
-- Runs the python tests in an isolated environment
-- `python -m tox -e pack`
-- Packages all wheels in an isolated environment

 ### Environment Variables